emaiannone/tools-tutorial/evosuite/README.md

 Note: `<PROJECT-CP>` must be the base directory where the `.class` file of the target class is stored, e.g., `target/classes`.

-After EvoSuite ends, the generated tests are stored in the current working directory under `evosuite-tests`.
+After EvoSuite ends, the generated tests are stored in the current working directory under `evosuite-tests/`.

-Now, the tests must be compiled before they can be used.
+The tests must be compiled before they can be used.
 EvoSuite tests require JUnit 4+ and Hamcrest 1.3+.
 You can either manually download them from the [Maven Central Repository](https://central.sonatype.com/) or re-use the dependencies that are already used by the project under test, so that both existing tests and EvoSuite's tests will use the exact same dependencies.
-If the project under test is Maven-based, we can use:
+If the project under test is Maven-based, you can use:

 ```sh
 mvn dependency:copy-dependencies -DincludeArtifactIds=junit,junit-jupiter,hamcrest,hamcrest-core